The Good, Bad & Okay Of The NCL Getaway

 On our last cruise Tiny Traveler went to Splash Academy on several evenings and for at least part of every sea day.

-On most nights we took our child to the buffet for her dinner.
-Then she’d head to the kids club and we would enjoy a quiet dinner for two, we’d meet up afterward for dessert.
+On most nights we took our tween to the buffet for her dinner.
+Then she’d head to the kids club and we would enjoy a quiet dinner for two and we’d meet up afterward for dessert.
 It gave us a good balance of family, couple and kid time.

 7. Do all the top deck activities

 The waterslides, rope courses, climbing wall, spider nets, bungee trampoline and mini-golf are free and fun.
 Take advantage of them.

 Tween Traveler spent nearly an hour every day on the spider.
 She did the ropes course and climbing wall with her dad and the mini-golf with me (guess which of us is the daring parent).

 As varied as the buffet and dining room menus are, over the course of seven days you’ll need a change of pace.